 Best cooling mat-style bed

+Both Richardson and Weber recommend this cooling pad for dogs who run hot.
 “For hot summer days or for dogs that have double coats and overheat easily, gel mats are a great option,” says Richardson.
-She specifically likes this gel mat, which provides more cushioning than hardwood floors or tile.
+She specifically likes that it provides more cushioning than hardwood floors or tile.
 But it can also be put on top of another bed for added support.

 Best roll-up dog bed for travel or camping